Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/testing/testing.md

 2. Footer
 - Footer code is identical on all html pages.
 Testing already completed.

-3. Dropdown to select a destination
+3. Search bar function
-- Go to "Dimensions"from a desktop
+- Go to "Collection "from a desktop
-- The Dimension page appears with ...
+- The Collection page appears with a section presentation of the page + a search User can search by book title, author and collection types.

 > For every point mentionned above : Repeat verification of functionality and responsiveness on mobile phone and tablet via Developer Tool,